Momilijaz96/MMT_for_NCRC/README.md

 conda env create -f Tools/mmt_env.yml
 ```
 ## Training
 Download the data and put the path of acceleration and skeletal joints data and labels in the config file.
-Simply run the following command.
+Simply run the following command to train the crossview fusion model on the NurseCareActivityRecognition dataset.
 ```
 python3 train_ncrc.py
 ```
+Note: For training another model, you can simply import relevant model in train_ncrc script.
 ## Inference
 For inference load desired chcekpoint and select a model name.
 For example for validation on NCRC data using CrossView fusion model, run.
 Where CKTP_PATH is the path to correspoding downloaded checkpoint model, and a valid model name can be